 Van Buren is a tiny town located in the state of Missouri.
 With a population of 758 people and just one neighborhood, Van Buren is the 376th largest community in Missouri.

-Van Buren is a blue-collar town, with 45.25% of people working in blue-collar occupations, while the average in America is just 27.7%.
+Because occupations involving physical labor dominate the local economy, Van Buren is generally considered to be a blue-collar town.
+45.25% of the Van Buren workforce is employed in blue-collar occupations, compared to the national average of 27.7%.
 Overall, Van Buren is a town of production and manufacturing workers, service providers, and sales and office workers.
 There are especially a lot of people living in Van Buren who work in sales jobs (13.44%), food service (12.13%), and management occupations (6.56%).

-In terms of college education, Van Buren ranks among the least educated cities in the nation, as only 5.78% of people over 25 have a bachelor's degree or advanced degree.
+Van Buren ranks among the bottom of the nation in terms of college education compared to other cities and towns: only 5.78% of people over 25 have a college degree.

 The per capita income in Van Buren in 2022 was $14,158, which is low income relative to Missouri and the nation.
 This equates to an annual income of $56,632 for a family of four.
 Van Buren also has one of the higher rates of people living in poverty in the nation, with 41.89% of its population below the federal poverty line.